quietlurker/srt-time-machine/README.md

 ## General info
 Tool to shift time stamps in srt file
-Created to learn about file parsing
+Created to learn about simple file parsing

 ## Technologies
 * Python 3